ezosa/M3L-topic-model/README.md

-## M3L-Contrast: Multilingual and Multimodal Topic Modelling with Pretrained Embeddings
+## M3L-Contrast: Multimodal and Multilingual Topic Modelling with Pretrained Embeddings

-### To be presented at COLING 2022
+To be presented at COLING 2022

 Code to be added soon